Anis-1702/Salary_prediction/README.md

-# Salary_prediction
-using Logistic Regression
+# Salary_prediction using Logistic regression